spinning-money/test/README.md

 A Cairo 2 smart contract system for a meme mining game featuring BURR tokens and beaver NFT staking with STRK payments on Starknet.

+## 🔐 Security Notice

+**This repository is SECURE** - All private keys, account files, and sensitive information have been removed.
+See [SECURITY.md](SECURITY.md) for complete security audit details.

 ## 🎮 Game Overview

 BurrowGame is a time-based staking game where players: